The Novi AMS team strongly recommends that an association avoid enabling custom transaction numbers in QuickBooks.

 Transaction Numbers & Novi

 When Novi is added to the mix, the important thing to remember is that our system can create hundreds or even thousands of transactions very quickly.
 When we create those invoices, we are going to rely on QuickBooks to assign a transaction number, and the number that they are going to provide will be the very last transaction number plus one.
 If your custom transaction numbers are out of sync to start with, imagine having a couple thousand dues invoices with invoice numbers that were used in 2006.
+We've even seen situations where the invoice numbers are blank.

 Custom Transaction Numbers Are No Longer Needed